Avi04w/TTC-Subway-Delays/README.md

   in terms of ridership.

-To address these questions and test the hypotheses, we will utilize the TTC subway Delay Data provided by the City of Toronto’s Open Data portal.
+To address these questions and test the hypotheses, we will utilize the TTC Subway Delay Data provided by the City of Toronto’s Open Data portal.
 The dataset contains detailed information on delay incidents for the year 2024, including:

-- **Delay Codes**
+- **Delay Codes** and their descriptions indicating the reasons for delays.
-- **Time Stamp Information** such as date, time, and day of the week
+- **Time Stamp Information** such as date, time, and day of the week.
-- **Location Details** including the station and subway line affected
+- **Location Details** including the station and subway line affected.
-- **Duration of Delays** measured in minutes
+- **Duration of Delays** measured in minutes.

-There is also another data set that includes metadata explaining the description of each delay code.

 The data was acquired using the City’s Open Data API.
 By exploring and analyzing this dataset, we seek to identify patterns and trends in delay